-Project Number: SC10-06 (01-M-03)
+Project Number: SC11-06 (01-M-03)

 Project Description: The Maui Police Department will use 1,000 overtime hours to enforce the speeding laws.
-The will also purchase four new StealthStat monitoring systems to enhance statistical data collection and direct enforcement to problem areas.
-Funds will also pay for two officers to attend the Lifesavers conference.
+Funds will also be used to purchase two speed data collection equipment for statistical data collection and direct enforcement to problem areas.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.
+Project Cost: \$96,400.00